Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 - **Error Handling**: Develop a global error handling mechanism that catches and logs errors without leaking any sensitive information to the client (only provide generic error messages).
 - **Logging Practices**: Ensure that logs do not contain sensitive information.
 Use log management tools to store, manage, and analyze log data.

-#### Security Headers and CORS

-- **Security Headers**: Use security-related HTTP headers like [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options), [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection), and Strict-Transport-Security to protect the app from certain classes of attacks.
-- **CORS Policy**: Define a strict Cross-Origin Resource Sharing (CORS) policy to control the allowed sources for your resources.

-## II.
-Infrastructure and DevOps Security Practices

-#### Access Control

-- **Principle of Least Privilege [(POLP)](https://en.wikipedia.org/wiki/Principle_of_least_privilege)**: Restrict permissions to only what's necessary across all systems and services.
-- **Role-Based Access Control [(RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control):**: Define clear roles within the application and database, ensuring proper role-based access control.

-#### Infrastructure Security Measures

-- **Rate Limiting**: Include a rate limiter to prevent system abuse and denial-of-service attacks.
-- **Firewalls**: Set up firewalls to filter incoming and outgoing traffic.
-Cloud providers often offer solutions for this.
-- **Continuous Security Integration**: Incorporate security checks into the Continuous Integration/Continuous Deployment (CI/CD) pipelines.
-This includes static and dynamic analysis tools to catch vulnerabilities early in the development cycle.
-- **Secure Configuration Management**: Ensure that all infrastructure as code configurations (e.g., Terraform, Ansible) follow the principle of least privilege and are stored securely, avoiding hardcoding sensitive data.
-- **Container Security**: For teams using containerization, address security concerns by using trusted base images, scanning containers for vulnerabilities, and implementing container runtime security.
-- **Secrets Management**: Use dedicated secrets management tools (e.g., HashiCorp Vault, AWS Secrets Manager) to securely store and access API keys, database credentials, and other sensitive information, instead of embedding them in the source code or CI/CD pipelines.
-- **Network Security**: Implement strategies to secure the communication between services, such as mutual TLS, to ensure encrypted and authenticated connections within the infrastructure.
-- **Monitoring and Alerting**: Set up comprehensive monitoring and alerting systems to detect anomalies and potential security breaches in real-time.
-This includes logging access and changes to critical systems and configurations.
-- **Immutable Infrastructure**: Promote the use of immutable infrastructure where changes are made by replacing the entire instance rather than modifying existing instances, reducing the risk of persistent threats.
-- **Compliance as Code**: Apply compliance as code practices by encoding compliance and governance policies into the deployment pipelines, ensuring that deployed resources automatically adhere to organizational and regulatory standards.
-- **Disaster Recovery and Backup Strategies**: Develop robust disaster recovery and backup plans, including regular backups of critical data and configurations, to ensure quick recovery in the event of a security incident.

-#### Code and Dependency Security

-- **Dependencies Audit**: Regularly use tools like `npm audit` or `yarn audit` to detect and resolve security issues in dependencies.
-Keep all packages up to date with the latest security patches.
-- **Minification**: Utilize Next.js’s built-in minification during the build process to minimize code and reduce the risk of reverse engineering.
-- **Deployment Reviews**: Review build and deployment scripts for potential security issues.
-Ensure secrets are not included in the deployment scripts or committed to source control.

-## III.
-General Security Practices

-#### Code Reviews and Training

-- **Code Reviews**: Perform security-focused code reviews, paying special attention to handling of user input and proper data sanitation.
-- **Developer Training**: Regularly train developers in secure coding practices and staying abreast of emerging threats, using resources like OWASP ([OWASP Top Ten](https://owasp.org/www-project-top-ten/)).

 #### Compliance and Audits